anthonymashford/anthonymashford.github.io/_posts/2023-12-15-cool-access.md

 ### Enabling Cool-Access

 The cool-access feature is enabled at the capacity pool level.
-You can enable cool-acces on a new or existing capacity pool.
+You can enable cool-access on a new or existing capacity pool.
 It is important to note that the capacity must be set to use Auto QoS.

 Create a new capacity pool with cool-access